microfactory/line/README.md

 # line
-A framework for reactive architectures directly on on Amazon AWS
+A framework for application development on AWS Lambda